Speiser meets Misiurewicz: Speiser Misiurewicz maps are rare

-With this lemma, one can see that if the function $x_j$ is identically equal to zero for all singular values in $\jing(f_{0}^{-1})$, the starting function $f_0$ is structurally stable, which contradicts with the above lemma.
+Now, if the functions $x_j$ are identically equal to zero in $B(0,r)$ for all $j$, then the maps in $B(0,r)$ are structurally stable.
+This means that there is a structurally stable component consisting of Misiurewicz maps, which contradicts with Lemma \ref{nilf} by the theory of Ma\~n\'e, Sad and Sullivan \cite{eremenko2, mane2} (also \cite[Theorem 4.2]{mcmullen4}).
 So we have the following.

 \begin{lemma}[Transversality] For $a\in B(0,r)$ with $f_0$ being Misiurewicz, there is at least one $j$ such that $x_j(a)$ is not identically equal to zero. \end{lemma}

 Define